Speaking

 This talk is for:

-Leaders, founders, and teams making consequential decisions in fast-moving, AI-enabled environments.
+Leaders, founders and teams making high-stakes decisions in fast-moving, AI-enabled environments.

 -